For Victims of Sexual Assault *

-Hotline Volunteers, who are specially trained and certified by Rape Crisis Intervention Service, provide crisis intervention and share de-escalation techniques and bring stabilization to help victims in crisis.
+Hotline volunteers, who are specially trained and certified by Rape Crisis Intervention Service, provide crisis intervention, share de-escalation techniques and bring stabilization to help victims in crisis.

 Walk-in Crisis Intervention

-Walk-in Crisis Intervention Staff are available between 9am-5pm Monday-Friday (excluding county recognized holidays) at our center located in Westminster, MD.
+Walk-in Crisis Intervention staff are available between 9am-5pm Monday-Thursday, and 9am-4pm on Fridays, (excluding recognized holidays), at our center located in Westminster, MD.
 No appointment is necessary.
-Clients seeking in-person intervention are welcomed to walk-in during office hours for help.
+Clients seeking in-person intervention are welcome to walk-in during office hours for help.
 Staff crisis personnel are not a replacement for licensed therapists.
 On-going counseling is offered through our individual and group counseling services.

 Court, Hospital, Police and School Accompaniment

-Court, Hospital, Police and School Accompaniment hotline volunteers are dispatched when warranted to assist any victim of sexual violence when requested through our 24 hour hotline.
-Hotline volunteers can be dispatched to the Carroll County Courthouse, Carroll Hospital Center, any Carroll County Police Barrack, any Carroll County School and other locations.
-Hotline volunteers support and educate victims when they appear in court, at the hospital, to the police and school.
+When requested, hotline volunteers are dispatched to court, hospital, police and school accompaniments to assist any victim of sexual violence.
+Hotline volunteers can be dispatched to the Carroll County Courthouse, Carroll Hospital Center, any Carroll County Police jurisdiction, any Carroll County School, and other locations.
+Hotline volunteers support and educate victims when they appear in court, at the hospital, at a police station and in school.

 Individual & Group Counseling

-is most effective when it is a priority and done regularly.
+This is most effective when it is a priority and done regularly.
 To meet with an agency therapist, an appointment is needed.
 Both day and evening therapy appointments are available.
 All therapy sessions are conducted at our office located in Westminster, MD.
-Funding limitations make it impossible for us to provide free counseling services for longer than 6 months.
+Funding limitations make it impossible for us to provide free counseling services for longer than six (6) months.
 If additional counseling is desired, local referrals can be made.
-A contribution of $15 per session is suggested from each participant per session, but is not required.

 Short term therapy groups are available during designated months throughout the year.
 Pre-registration is required.
 The number of members in the group averages 6-8.